AdobeDocs/experience-manager-forms-cloud-service.en/help/migrate-to-forms-as-a-cloud-service.md

 1. Run the [Best Practices Analyzer](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/best-practices-analyzer/overview-best-practices-analyzer.html?lang=en#cloud-migration) tool and fix the reported issue.

-1. Run the User Mapping Tool to map your users with corresponding Adobe IMS user accounts.
+1. Run the [User Mapping Tool](https://experienceleague.corp.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/using-user-mapping-tool.html?lang=en#cloud-migration) to map your users with corresponding Adobe IMS user accounts.
+You require Adobe IMS user accounts to login to a CS instance.

-1. Download and install the [content transfer tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/overview-content-transfer-tool.html?#cloud-migration), and and Migration Utility on the cloned environment.
+1. Download and install the [content transfer tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/overview-content-transfer-tool.html?#cloud-migration), and Migration Utility on the cloned environment.
 You can use AEM Package Manager to install the tool and the utility.

 1. Navigate to **[!UICONTROL Tools]** > **[!UICONTROL Operations]** > **[!UICONTROL Content Migration]**.